 First, when it is time to take your money out of the investment, you have two options.
 You can take your money as a lump sum, as with any mutual fund investment.
 Or, if you’d rather, you have the option to annuitize this amount into a series of regular payments.
 The payment amount is variable, based on investment value at the time you annuitize, interest rates, and terms of the contract.

 Second, VAs are taxed differently than standard mutual fund investments.
-Rather than being taxed at capital gains rates, tax treatment of variable annuities is very similar to that of non-deductible, tax deferred retirement accounts.
+Rather than being taxed at capital gains rates, the tax treatment of variable annuities is very similar to that of non-deductible, tax deferred retirement accounts.
 During the accumulation phase, your money accumulates without annual taxation.
 When taking money out as a lump sum or as an annuitized payment, any investment gains or income are taxed as ordinary income.

 Third, there is an insurance component of the variable annuity.
 In the event that your VAs have lost value by the time of your death, they come with a benefit that typically guarantees at least the amount of your purchases.
 Many annuities offer other optional insurance riders at additional cost, as well.